Planning a 5-day trip to London requires careful budgeting. You might think, how much does a 5-day trip to London cost?

 Takeaways are also a great option.

-London’s diverse culinary scene means you can easily find Indian, Thai, or classic fish n chips without breaking the bank.
+London’s diverse culinary scene means you can easily find Indian, Thai, or classic fish and chips without breaking the bank.

 When to Splurge